Computer algebra system: Additional capabilities

 Some computer algebra systems focus on specialized disciplines; these are typically developed in academia and are free.
 They can be inefficient for numeric operations as compared to numeric systems.

 Types of expressions

-The expressions manipulated by the CAS typically include polynomials in multiple variables; standard functions of expressions (sine, exponential, etc.); various special functions (Γ, ζ, erf, Bessel functions, etc.); arbitrary functions of expressions; optimization; derivatives, integrals, simplifications, sums, and products of expressions; truncated series with expressions as coefficients, matrices of expressions, and so on.
+The expressions manipulated by a CAS typically include multivariable polynomials; standard functions of expressions (sine, exponential, etc.); various special functions (Γ, ζ, erf, Bessel functions, etc.); arbitrary functions of expressions; optimization; derivatives, integrals, simplifications, sums, and products of expressions; truncated series with expressions as coefficients, matrices of expressions, and so on.
 Numeric domains supported typically include floating-point representation of real numbers, integers (of unbounded size), complex (floating-point representation), interval representation of reals, rational number (exact representation) and algebraic numbers.

 Use in education

 There have been many advocates for increasing the use of computer algebra systems in primary and secondary-school classrooms.
 The primary reason for such advocacy is that computer algebra systems represent real-world math more than do paper-and-pencil or hand calculator based mathematics.

 This push for increasing computer usage in mathematics classrooms has been supported by some boards of education.
 It has even been mandated in the curriculum of some regions.

 Computer algebra systems have been extensively used in higher education.
 Many universities offer either specific courses on developing their use, or they implicitly expect students to use them for their course work.
 The companies that develop computer algebra systems have pushed to increase their prevalence among university and college programs.

 CAS-equipped calculators are not permitted on the ACT, the PLAN, the SAT, and in some classrooms though it may be permitted on College Board's calculator-permitted AP tests, including the AP Calculus, Chemistry, Physics, and Statistics exams.